Young Conservation Area

+Protected land in Missouri, U.S.

 Young Conservation Area, formerly named Hilda Young Conservation Area, consisting of 970 acre, is located in the north central portion of Jefferson County, Missouri.

 Geography

 The property is about 3 mi west of County Highway W along Highway FF between LaBarque Creek and John McKeever Road.

 History

 The area was acquired through a donation and purchase by the Missouri Department of Conservation in 1986.

 Features

 The area is about 93 percent forested with oak, maple, hickory, and other native species.
 White-tailed deer, wild turkeys, and squirrels are abundant.
 LaBarque Creek, glades, tree plantations, and open fields provide diverse wildlife habitat.

 The plantations on the area include a 3.5 acre Austrian pine grove and a 3.5 acre black walnut grove.

 The 2.5 mi Taconic Loop Trail winds along LaBarque Creek, and there are two man-made fishing ponds stocked with bass and bluegill.
 Hunting is permitted.
 Bow hunting is permitted in season.
 Single-projectile firearms are not allowed.

 Young Conservation Area is open daily from 4:00 a.m. to 10:00 p.m.
 The area is recommended for hunting, fishing, nature study, outdoor photography, picnicking and frogging (in season).
 Free-running pets are not allowed.
 No camping, horseback riding, target shooting, open fires, or swimming is permitted.